hdoCMSU/hdocmsu.github.io/_courses/courses.md

 Selected MOOC courses for continuous learning
 ------
+* AI for Leaders, offered by BabsonX on edX 2019.
+(Tom Davenport, President’s Distinguished Professor of Information Technology and Management at Babson College; Megan Beck, Chief Product Officer and co-founder of AIMatters; and Barry Libert, Chairman and Co-Founder of AIMatters)
-* Advanced Bayesian Modelling with PyMC3, Audited online in May 2019, taught by Dr. Junpeng Lao (Data Scientist at Google)
+* Advanced Bayesian Modelling with PyMC3, Audited online in May 2019, (Dr. Junpeng Lao, Data Scientist at Google)
 * Full Stack Deep Learning, Audited online in April 2019, taught by Prof. Pieter Abbeel (Professor at UC Berkeley, President & Chief Scientist at Covariant.AI), Dr. Sergey Karayev (Head of AI for STEM at Turnitin), and Dr. Josh Tobin (Research Scientist at Open AI)
 * AI for Everyone, by deeplearning.ai on Coursera.
 Completed on March 2019.
 (Prof. Andrew Ng, Stanford University)
 * Neural Networks for Machine Learning, by University of Toronto on Coursera.
 Completed on August 2018.
 (Prof. Geoffrey E. Hinton, University of Toronto)